semiprime/pygenda/docs/known_issues.md

 * Anniversaries have no special icon in Year View grid

-* Anniversaries are imported as standard annual repeating entries

 * Anniversaries can have a time, but this is not displayed

 * Event dialog needs some indication if tab contents are non-default